 This post deals with suicide and might be triggering for some readers.

-75,000 text messages were exchanged between Alexander Urtula and his girlfriend, Inyoung You, in the two months before Urtula ended his own life.
+75,000 text messages were exchanged between Alexander Urtula and his girlfriend, Inyoung You, in the two months before Urtula died by suicide.

 Most of them came from You, who told the 22-year-old hundreds if not thousands of times to “go die” or take his own life.